jpassetti/ist363-spring2024/02/readme.md

 ## Turning off the draw loop

-To turn off the draw loop, add the noLoop() function to the setup() function.
+To turn off the draw loop, add the noLoop() function to the draw() function.

 ```javascript
 function draw() {